 They can be used either chopped or sliced, in almost every type of food, including fresh salads, or as a spicy garnish.

 In India and Pakistan, onions are one of the most sought-after ingredients in cooking where they used in curries, stir-fries, soups, stuffing, paste, dips, sauces, etc., on a regular basis.

 They are used extensively in the Mediterranean and continental cooking in salads, cheese pizza, burger, soup, tart, rolls, stuffing, etc.

 Onions and shallots are some of the common ingredients used extensively in pickling.

-Raw onions can cause irritation to skin, mucosa, and eyes.
-It is due to the release of allyl sulfide gas while chopping or slicing them.
-The gas when mixed with moisture (water), converts into sulfuric acid.
+Raw onions can cause irritation to the skin, mucosa, and eyes.
+This effect is because of the release of allyl sulfide gas while chopping or slicing them.
+The gas, when mixed with moisture (water), converts into sulfuric acid.
 Allyl sulfide is concentrated more at the ends, especially at its root end.
 Its effect can be minimized by immersing the trimmed bulb in cold water for a few minutes before you chop or slice it.
 (Disclaimer).